pegulabs/terms/privacy_policy.md

 profile directly via the Site or App.
 If you want your Pegu Account deactivated, we promise not to cry and you can email us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com).
-We will deactivate your account if we don’t have a legal obligation or legitimate business reason to retain the information contained in your Pegu Account.
+We will deactivate your account if we don't have a legal obligation or legitimate business reason to retain the information contained in your Pegu Account.
 In either case, keep in mind that your Member Content will remain publicly viewable via the Site and App.